-Best Funeral Attire for Women: Respectful Guide
+Best Funeral Attire for Women: Respectful Guide 2026

 Colors That Are Always Appropriate

-- Charcoal gray — A sophisticated, understated alternative
+- Charcoal gray — sophisticated and understated

-- Navy blue — Classic and respectful
+- Navy blue — classic, respectful, and often more flattering than black

-Fabrics and Fit
+Fabrics to Choose and Avoid

-Spring Funeral Outfit Ideas
+Women's Funeral Outfit Ideas by Season

 - A black midi dress with a lightweight trench coat in charcoal or navy